hornej/piero-init/README.md

 wget -qO- https://raw.githubusercontent.com/hornej/piero-init/master/piero-init.sh | bash
 ```

 Your device will now be initialized and will restart itself.
-On startup, piero-init.js will execute.
+On startup, `piero-init.js` will execute.
-piero-init.js causes the piero repo's master branch to be updated from the master branch on GitHub multiple times per day.
-When a successful pull occurs, the piero code is stopped and then restarted with the current version on the master branch.
-The status of the pulls to the piero repo will be emailed to the encoded email addresses.
+`piero-init.js` will run the setup script multiple times per day.
+Each time the script is run, the Chip Pro is reinitialized and restarted with the latest code from the piero and piero-init repositories.
+Diagnostic messages will be sent to the S3 bucket configured in `piero-init.js`.